hannahhaken/CodingChallenges/TaskManager/README.md

 - `PATCH /tasks/{id}` - Mark as done
 - `DELETE /tasks/{id}` - Delete task

-Use the provided TaskService and TaskItem classes to implement the logic.
+Use the provided Task
+Service and TaskItem classes to implement the logic.